VitusStark/learngit/readme.txt

-git is a simple and strongeri. test push.
+git is a simple and stronger.
+test dev push to origin/dev.